Wisbech & Fenland Museum: Photography

-Margaret George (1899-1983): Social documentary photographer.
+Margaret George (1899–1983): Social documentary photographer.
 Margaret was the daughter of the vicar of Guyhirn & Ring's End in 1918.
 She was given her first camera at twelve years of age.
 She photographed the daily life of the village from workers in the fields to mothers holding their newborns.
 She exhaustively dated and annotated her photographs, even naming animals.
 These were, in turn, archived in albums.

 Public access

-Admission is free to the W&F for all visitors.
+Until 2023, admission was free for all visitors.
+Since 1 May 2023 adults have been charged £5 on entry, which buys a year-long season ticket.
 The museum is open 10am - 4pm Tuesday to Saturday.
-It is sometimes open on some Bank Holidays but usually closed on Sundays.
+It is sometimes open on Bank Holidays but usually closed on Sundays.
 The W&F is an important venue for widening interest in Wisbech and Fenland and regularly participates in Fenland-wide events and Twilight at the Museums.
 It puts on activities for families and individuals as well as temporary exhibitions, workshops and other events.

-During January and early February the museum is only open on Saturdays.
+During January and early February the museum is open only on Saturdays.

-The museum was upgraded to include a lift to access different levels and a rear access for wheelchair users and those visitors unable to enter by the main entrance on Museum Square.
-The rear access is via Wilderness Walk (off Market Street).
-The communication system enables reception to allow access.
+The museum has been upgraded to include a lift to access different levels.

 Museum library

 The W&F has a reference library of c.12,000 volumes.
 Non-fiction works of History, Biography, Medicine, Travel and Exploration comprise the bulk of the collection with less Fiction and Drama, and Theological and Political works are uncommon.

+The 1882 catalogue of the library was reprinted in 2011 by Cambridge University Press.

+Literature and film

+The museum features in a number of fiction stories including "The Pot of Basil", "The Black Prince" by John Gordon and his novel Fen Runners.

 Friends of Wisbech and Fenland Museum

 The Friends of Wisbech and Fenland Museum Charity (283506) raise funds for the museum and publish books on local history.

-Current (2022) membership subscriptions individual £10 and £15 for two persons at the same address.
+Current (2024) membership subscriptions individual £10 and £15 for two persons at the same address.